 What Is a .cn Domain Name and Who Can Buy It

 .CN is a country code top-level domain (ccTLD) that identifies websites from mainland China.
 Considering the size of the Chinese audience and market, the .CN domain is one of the most used domain in the world with over 20 million registrations.

+The China Internet Network Information Center or CNNIC is the goverment agency responsible for operating and managing China's domain name registry.
 Before May 2012, only businesses registered in China could buy a .CN domain.
 However, the CNNIC has since then changed the registration policy, and now anybody can buy a .CN domain name whether you are a Chinese or foreign company, or if you are an individual resident of China or not.

 However, even if you are allowed to buy the domain, it doesn’t mean that you can start to use it immediately.
 Before you can you use it, there are some technical steps you must go through.

-Procedure For Registering a .CN Domain
+Steps For Registering a .CN Domain

 Even though everybody can buy a .CN domain, you cannot change the domain name server until the CNNIC reviews your personal information.
 Therefore, even though you can buy the .CN domain at any time, you can only start to use it when your personal information has been verified.